Concurrent Object Regression: Simulation studies

+We fitted both of the nonparametric and partially global concurrent object regression (CORE) models over a grid of points $x = x(t) \in [-6,6]$ and $t \in [0,1].$ The bandwidths for the estimation in both the settings were chosen over a grid of possible values using a cross validation criterion so as to minimize the average ISE for all simulations.
+For the $x-$ direction a grid of bandwidths $h_2 \in [n^{-1/5},3.18n^{-1/5}]$ was used for this purpose, while for the $t-$ direction a grid of bandwidths $h_1 \in [0.05n^{-1/5},0.265n^{-1/5}]$ was used.
+A truncated bivariate Gaussian product kernel and a truncated univariate Gaussian kernel were chosen to fit the nonparametric CORE and the partially global CORE methods, respectively.

-We fitted both of the Nonparametric and Partially Global Concurrent Object Regression (CORE) models and compared their performances to a baseline linear concurrent model, which is mis-specified in our case (See Figure \ref{Fig:Sim:Boxplot}).
-As such, in the first setting, where we know the finite-dimensional generating model, we compute the mean $\mu_i(T_l)$ and standard deviation $\sigma_i(T_l)$ of the distribution $Y_i(T_l)$ and regress them linearly against $(X_i(T_l),T_l)$.
-Both the CORE models perform better than the baseline linear model.
-Further, the Partially Global CORE has slightly lower ISE value than the Nonparametric one.
-This is expected since in this simulation setting, the global model holds true.
+In Setting I, the performances of the proposed CORE models were compared to a baseline linear concurrent model, which is mis-specified in our case.
+As such, since in the first setting we knew the finite-dimensional generating model, we computed the mean $\mu_i(T_{il})$ and standard deviation $\sigma_i(T_{il})$ of the distribution $Y_{il}$ and regressed each of them linearly against the predictors $(X_{il},T_{il})$.
+The quantile functions for the baseline model was computed as $\hat{\mu}(x,t) + \hat{\sigma}(x,t) \Phi^{-1}(\cdot),$ where $\hat{\mu}(x,t)$ and $\hat{\sigma}(x,t)$ were the estimated mean and variance functions at $(x,t)$ using the fitted coefficients from the previous step.
+Clearly, the baseline concurrent model is mis-specified, but it highlights the fact that the proposed CORE models are the only applicable regression model, to the best of our knowledge, in the context of concurrent regression for distributional object responses.
+We also compared the performance of the CORE models to that of the global Fr\'echet regression (GFR) model~\citep{pete:mull:19} where $T$ and $X$ were used as a two-dimensional predictor, ignoring the inherent nested structure of the predictor space $(T,X(T))$.
+We observed a decrease in ISE for all the models as the sample size was increased, favorably for the denser design with $n_i = 20$ (see Figure~\ref{Fig:Sim:Boxplot}).
+The CORE models outperformed both the baseline (mis-specified) model and the GFR model.
+Further, the partially global CORE had slightly lower ISE value than the nonparametric one, specially for denser designs.
+This is expected since in this simulation setting, the global model holds true in the $x-$ direction.